 Agenda Item Discussion Action Welcome and Roll Call Chair Yamashita Chair Yamashita called the meeting to order at 1:32 pm.
 Board member Stephanie Shipton read the vision and the mission statement.
 Roll call was taken and a quorum was established.
-Chair Yamashita announced that she received clarification from the Deputy Attorney General (AG) regarding the attendance of board members at nonboard meetings.
+Chair Yamashita announced that she received clarification from the Deputy Attorney General (AG) regarding the attendance of board members at non-board meetings.
 Less than a quorum can attend non-board meetings.
 The question was if a board member was invited in their work role, do they count as a board member.
 The clarification stated that the law does not differentiate based on the role of the invited board member, meaning that no more than four voting board members can attend.
 She urged all board members to inform her if they are invited to an event where they believe other voting board members may also be present.

-Review and September minutes shall be corrected to include that Approval of Minutes board member Dr. Lindsey Heathcock was present; Chair Yamashita One typographical error on page 9, as well as name spelling correction will be amended.
-Vote was On p.
-14, discussion on the "Proposed Standing taken and a Committee: Legislative Matters" was amended ro motion to read: "Motion was made by board member Kau'i amend and Burgess to table the agenda item.
-Motion was approve the minutes from seconded by Dr. Lindsey Heathcock."
-Board member Joni Onishi made a motion to September approve the minutes of the September meeting with meeting the above corrections to be made.
-Board member passed.
-Stephanie Shipton seconded the motion.
-Yes=5.
-No=0 Executive Office on Director Arikawa-Cross shared updates from the Early Learning Executive Office on Early Learning.
-Updates Yuuko Arikawa-Workforce Updates: Cross, Director lan Okamoto, Workforce Development Specialist, shared updates on workforce development.
+Review and Approval of Minutes Chair Yamashita September minutes shall be corrected to include that board member Dr. Lindsey Heathcock was present; One typographical error on page 9, as well as name spelling correction will be amended.
+On p.
+14, discussion on the "Proposed Standing Committee: Legislative Matters" was amended ro read: "Motion was made by board member Kau'i Burgess to table the agenda item.
+Motion was seconded by Dr. Lindsey Heathcock."
+Board member Joni Onishi made a motion to approve the minutes of the September meeting with the above corrections to be made.
+Board member Stephanie Shipton seconded the motion.
+Vote was taken and a motion to amend and approve the minutes from the September meeting passed.
+Yes=5, No=0 Executive Office on Early Learning Updates Yuuko Arikawa-Cross, Director Director Arikawa-Cross shared updates from the Executive Office on Early Learning.
+Workforce Updates: Ian Okamoto, Workforce Development Specialist, shared updates on workforce development.
 EOEL has faced challenges in hiring EAs for public pre-k classrooms.
-EOEL and DOE Office of Talent Management (OTM) are currently in the process of revising the Select Certification requirements for Pre-K Educational Assistants (EAs) to include the following options: Possession of current Child Development Associate (CDA) credential, or; Successful completion of university coursework for a certificate that meets the requirements for CDA credential preparation, or: Completed 120 hours of formal early childhood education training, or; Be enrolled in a coursework program that prepares the individual to obtain a CDA credential.
-Facilities Updates: Director Arikawa-Cross stated that EOEL will be requesting 25 site positions for the upcoming legislative session and shared that the following sites have been assessed by the School Facilities
+EOEL and DOE Office of Talent Management (OTM) are currently in the process of revising the Select Certification requirements for Pre-K Educational Assistants (EAs) to include the following options: Possession of current Child Development Associate (CDA) credential, or; Successful completion of university coursework for a certificate that meets the requirements for CDA credential preparation, or; Completed 120 hours of formal early childhood education training, or; Be enrolled in a coursework program that prepares the individual to obtain a CDA credential.
+Eacilities Updates: Director Arikawa-Cross stated that EOEL will be requesting 25 site positions for the upcoming legislative session and shared that the following sites have been assessed by the School Facilities Authority (SFA) for renovation: